kkiyama117/dotfiles/dot_config/claude/commands/orchestrator.md

       - We call this folder for the task `task_debug_folder`.
     - Write the plan down at `(task_debug_folder)/design.md`
 2. **Step Planning**
-    - If you can choise `Claude Opus` model, use it when doing this section.
+    - If you can choise `Claude Opus` model, use it when doing this section. and use in this section `ultrathink` if you can.
     - Based on the requirements, identify all necessary task.
       - Design a hierarchical structure consisting of a major goal (step) and subtasks necessary to achieve it.
       - Each step can contain multiple parallel subtasks